thomasebsmith/private-mode/README.md

 Each of these features can also be disabled by going to the options page, which can be found from the link in about:addons.

+To toggle Private Mode, click on its icon while it is in the toolbar, or press Ctrl+Alt+P (Cmd+Alt+P on MacOS).

 ## Installation
 Private Mode is not yet available on addons.mozilla.org.
 To use it, enable developer mode and load the add-on manually in about:debugging.